A CSV Export and Import does not work when running on a system with Regional Language settings use a comma as a decimal holder.

 Network Node

-Note: When selecting a service if you receive a warning dialog that the service cannot be retrieved make sure the OAS Service, OAS Data Service, and OAS Database Service are started as described in Start Service.
+When selecting a service if you receive a warning dialog that the service cannot be retrieved make sure the OAS Engine is started.

 Cannot Access OAS

-If you already have the default Demo Tags loaded you can right in the list of tags to the right to Delete All Tags.
+If you already have the default Demo Tags loaded you can right in the Tags root and select Delete All Tags.

 Delete All